literalplus/papermc-docker/README.md

 setup to be done by Kubernetes (perferably a stateful set):
  * A persistent volume mounted at /data/worlds/ (world data)
  * A persistent volume mounted at /data/papermc/ (server root directory)
+ * A secret mounted to `/opt/paper/.rcon-cli.yaml` for out-of-the-box RCON console in the container shell (`rcon-cli`)
+ * A config map mounted to /data/papermc/server.properties (if desired to be separate from the PVC) (It is not recommended to do this for Bukkit/Spigot/Paper configs, as they frequently go through migrations and try to write back the changed file to disk, which doesn't work for a mounted config map)
  * server.properties (ConfigMap) needs to have:
    * `level-name=/data/worlds/this-last-part-is-arbitrary` (world storage location)
    * `enable-rcon=true` (so you can issue console commands)